EmilHvitfeldt/smltar/docs/06_ml_regression.md

-The default performance metrics to be computed for regression models are RMSE (root mean squared error) and $R^2$.
+The default performance metrics to be computed for regression models are RMSE (root mean squared error) and $R^2$ (coefficient of determination).
 RMSE is a metric that is in the same units as the original data, so in units of _years_, in our case; the RMSE of this first regression model is 15.9 years.

+\index{root mean squared error|see {RMSE}}
+\index{RMSE}
+\index{coefficient of determination}
 <div class="rmdnote">
 <p>RSME and <span class="math inline">\(R^2\)</span> are performance metrics used for regression models.</p>
 <p>RSME is a measure of the difference between the predicted and observed values; if the model fits the data well, RMSE is lower.
 To compute RMSE, you take the mean values of the squared difference between the predicted and observed values, then take the square root.</p>